 To end the infighting within the Congress, a pact was signed between Gandhiji on one hand and Motilal Nehru and C.R.
 Das on the other whereby the Congress accepted that the Swarajists were in the Councils on the Congress's behalf.
 In return, the Swarajists agreed that only those who spun Khadi could be members of the Congress.

-After hearing news of communal violence in Kohat and also in Amethi, Sambhal and Gulbarga, Gandhiji went on a fast for Hindu-Muslim unity on September 17, 1924, His broke his fast only after 21 days.
+After hearing news of communal violence in Kohat and also in Amethi, Sambhal and Gulbarga, Gandhiji went on a fast for Hindu-Muslim unity on September 17, 1924, He ended his fast only after 21 days.

-At the Gaya Session, Congress leaders debated on the merits and demerits of continuing its boycott of the government-created councils.
-While the 'no-changers' led by C Rajagopalachari and loyal to Gandhiji advocated continuing the boycott, the Swarajists led by C.R.
+At the Gaya session on 26 Dec 1922, Congress leaders debated on the merits and demerits of continuing its boycott of the government-created councils.
+While the 'no-changers' led by C Rajagopalachari and those loyal, suggested to Gandhiji advocated continuing the boycott, the Swarajists led by C.R.
 Das suggesting participating in the councils.

 The Kakinada Session was presided over by Maulana Mohammad Ali, who was released in 1919 after spending five years in prison.
 'Our Swaraj must be Sarvaraj: the Raj of all...Swaraj must be won by the minimum sacrifice of the maximum number and not by the maximum sacrifice of the minimum number,' the Maulana said during his presidential address.

-At its Nagpur Session, the Congress sought to intensify the Non-Cooperation Movement.
-It urged merchants to boycott any foreign trade relations and urgedgovernment servants to help the national cause.
+On 26 Dec 1920, at its Nagpur Session,, the Congress sought to intensify the Non-Cooperation Movement.
+It urged merchants to boycott any foreign trade relations and urged government servants to help the national cause.
 The importance of using non-violent means was reiterated.
 The party also made certain important organisational changes.
 The strength of the A I. C. C. increased to 350 and a Working Committee of 15 members was constituted.

 Hakim Ajmal Khan was unanimously elected to preside over the Session in the absence of C.R.
 Das, who was in jail.
 Gandhiji was appointed as the sole executive authority of the Congress and invested with full powers of the AICC.
 Chairs and benches for delegates were eliminated and Khadi tents made their appearance for first time.

-By holding its 34th Session at Amritsar in 1919, the Congress expressed its deep solidarity with the people killed in the Jallianwala Bagh massacre in the city earlier that year.
+By holding its 34th Session at Amritsar on 26 Dec 1919, the Congress expressed its deep solidarity with the people killed in the Jallianwala Bagh massacre in the city earlier that year.
 Under the presidentship of Motilal Nehru, the Congress condemned the massacre in the strongest of terms.